SarthakMakhija/tech-lessons/_posts/2023-02-24-count-min-sketch.md

 ```

 Let's quickly understand the test:
-1. Create a `stream` of `model.Slice`.
-Keys are represented by `Slice` abstraction which is a wrapper over a byte slice.
+1. Create a `stream` of keys.
+Keys are represented by the `Slice` abstraction which is a wrapper over a byte slice.
 2. Create a count-min sketch with 10 counters (width as 10)
 - We will see in the code that the counters are in the power of 2.
 3. Increment the count for all the keys in the stream.
 4. Assert the estimate of count for all the keys
-- As a part of the assertion we want to ensure that the estimated count is "at least" equal to the expected count.
+>As a part of the assertion we want to ensure that the estimated count is "at least" equal to the expected count.
 In the case of hash collisions between two keys, an estimate of the count might be higher than the expected count.
 Hence, we expect that the estimated count is "at least" equal to the expected count.

 ### 4-bit counter